 You’ve decided you want to hire a doula for your upcoming birth, but you’re not sure how to go about finding one, especially finding the right one for you.
 Use these guidelines to help you in your search:

-What other tips would you share with moms to find the right doula?
+What other tips would you share with parents to help them find the right doula?
+Leave a comment below!

 Copyright 2015 © All Rights Reserved